While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 7. Does allodial title exist in the United States?

-No, in the U.S. the land is subject to eminent domain by federal state and local governments.
+This is because the land is subject to eminent domain by federal state and local governments.

 8. What are the limited allodial title provisions in Nevada and Texas?